OUR GOAL is to improve access to public health and primary medical care in Chin state.

 Click the tabs below to find out more about our current projects.

-Since 2008, Health and Hope Myanmar have trained 834 Community Health Workers and over 150 Traditional Birth Attendants to develop a community-led response to health challenges across the region.
+Since 2008, Health & Hope Myanmar have trained 834 Community Health Workers and over 150 Traditional Birth Attendants to develop a community-led response to health challenges across the region.
 The network of volunteer health workers are spread over 551 partner villages.
-Following on from a pilot project in 2016 in Rakhine and southern Chin States to provide in-situ support to these health workers, this project builds upon experience learnt in order to:
+Following on from a pilot project in 2016 in Rakhine and southern Chin States to provide in-situ support to these health workers, this project builds upon experience in order to:

-Southern Chin State and northern Rakhine States are two of the most neglected and impoverished regions in Myanmar.
+Southern Chin State and northern Rakhine State are two of the most neglected and impoverished regions in Myanmar.
 The project area is remote and poorly connected to the rest of the country.
 Villagers from the project area consist of over fifteen different tribal groups, all facing chronic food insecurity, a lack of educational opportunities and poor health outcomes.